-My Mom recently handed me a stack of cookbooks that my grandma had rescued for me from my aunt’s garage sale (my family knows that I love to cook).
-There was a recipe in one for Moroccan Lamb Soup which got me thinking about Moroccan food again, so I decided to put together a simple one-pot meal for those of us who don’t have a good source for lamb (seriously, where do I even buy that?).
+I was perusing a cookbook recently and I saw a recipe for Moroccan Lamb Soup which got me thinking about Moroccan food again, so I decided to put together a simple one-pot meal for those of us who don’t have a good source for lamb.

 I brought the leftovers to work and had to brag to my co-workers about this bowl of sweet, sweet deliciousness.
 I used chicken thighs, but if you’re a bit more particular about your meat chicken breasts or tenders would also work well in this dish.

-I tossed the chicken pieces in a mixture of flour and Moroccan spices then added them a hot dutch oven that had been browning some onions for me.
+I tossed the chicken pieces in a mixture of flour and Moroccan spices then added them to a hot dutch oven that had been browning some onions for me.
 In went some garlic, canned tomatoes, chick peas, and raisins.
-I wanted to add some green olives, but the husband loathes such things so we went without.
+I wanted to add some green olives, but didn’t have any on hand, so we went without.

 A sprinkling of fresh coriander leaves (also known as cilantro) brought just the right amount of freshness to this warm and hearty stew.

 I can’t believe how easy and scrumptious this was, especially because all of the ingredients are totally pantry staples.
-This dish would also freeze well if you wanted to make a big batch and save some for a rainy day (you know, like mid-June in Portland).
+This Moroccan stewed chicken dish would also freeze well if you wanted to make a big batch and save some for a rainy day.

 Serve it up with some sweet Moroccan Mint Tea and you’ve got yourself a meal that will transport you straight to Casablanca.